-i) Working with the County and local municipal participation in the regular review, monitoring and updating of the Essex-Windsor Transportation Master Plan.

-ii) Implementation of the County Wide Active Transportation Study.

-iii) Supporting the preparation of traffic impact analysis and studies for major developments that are proposed in the area including an assessment of required regional transportation system improvements and equitable cost-sharing formulas.

-iv) Identifying, co-ordinating and implementing fair and equitable funding sources for sharing capital and operating costs of region-wide transportation system improvements.
+- a) Working with the County and local municipal participation in the regular review, monitoring and updating of the Essex-Windsor Transportation Master Plan and County Wide Active Transportation System. - b) Supporting the preparation of traffic impact analysis and studies for major developments that are proposed in the area including an assessment of required regional transportation system improvements and equitable cost-sharing formulas. - c) Identifying, coordinating and implementing fair and equitable funding sources for sharing capital and operating costs of region-wide transportation system improvements.